slamora/brackets-wiki/Running-Brackets-Unit-Tests.md

 Unit Tests can only be run from a cloned version of Brackets -- not from an installer build.

-Use: `Debug > Run Tests`

-The Jasmine SpecRunner Dialog looks something like this:
+Use `Debug > Run Tests` to invoke the Jasmine SpecRunner dialog which looks something like this:

 ![Jasmine SpecRunner dialog](http://i.imgur.com/ZzozdSA.png)